denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 Java classes are grouped into packages.
 The `import` statement tells the compiler which package to look in to find a class.

-==**Java only looks for class names in the package.**== Package names are hierarchical The rule for package names is that they are mostly letters or numbers separated by periods (.).
-Technically, you’re allowed a couple of other characters between the periods (.).
+==**Java only looks for class names in the package.**== Package names are hierarchical.
+The rule for package names is that they are mostly letters or numbers separated by periods `(.)`.
+Technically, you’re allowed a couple of other characters between the periods` (.)`.

 ### Wildcards